eway-crm/triggers/README.md

 # Work with Triggers
 This page should give you insight on how triggers work, what you can do with them and which parameters you can use.

-## Use good XLM editor with XSD validation
+## Use good XML editor with XSD validation
 To work with XML Triggers we advise to use Microsoft Visual Studio.
 You can download free version [here](https://visualstudio.microsoft.com/downloads/).
 Click on download and then install the application.
 Once you have it installed, open Visual Studio and click on "File", "New" and then "File..." in next context menu.

 ![New file](NewFile.png)